pavel-paulau/cbagent/README.md

 * Python 2.6 or 2.7
 * pip or equivalent

-Packages required for development are listed in requirements.txt:
+Packages required for development are listed in requirements.txt.

-    $ pip -r requirements.txt

-virtualenv is high recommended though.

 Installation
 ------------